Search

 A: An emerging trend among larger companies is to establish a contingency plan specifically for their foreign population.

-What I have seen in the last five years among larger clients that have international offices is some activity in developing rotation programs and using the H-3 trainee visa category for that, especially in the manufacturing and engineering industries.
+What we have seen in the last five years among larger clients that have international offices is some activity in developing rotation programs and using the H-3 trainee visa category for that, especially in the manufacturing and engineering industries.
 Employers tend to have already established training programs that often are at least three to six months of rigorous training before employees really get into their manufacturing or engineering role.
 So H-3 has been popular, although it is highly regulated and scrutinized by USCIS.

 Others have started contingency planning for L-1s, developing an international rotation program so they can eventually send a talented person they want to retain in the U.S. to work in a foreign location for a couple of years and then bring them back to the U.S.